ubaldot/vim-microdebugger/README.md

 to connect to it.
 This is done through `g:microdebugger_server_command` and `g:termdebug_config['command']`, respectively.

+Note that `g:microdebugger_server_command`, which is executed on the server side, may take some time to be completed.
+If the client tries to connect to the gdb server before the gdb server is up and running, the debugger ends up in an *failed connection* error.
+This means that before trying to connect to the gdb server, you must wait that the gdb server is up and running and that is listening to some port.

 ### Configuration for debugging in docker containers

 An example follows: